Chafalleiro/Styles-selector/README.txt

 == Changelog ==

+= 1.1.0 =
+Added font size to frontend.
+Configurable selector.
+Optional force selector on head.
+Added fields to options database.
+Some spelling errors corrected.
+Added "overflow:auto" to options boxes.
+Added some nonsense to the FAQ.

 = 1.0 =
 First version

 == Upgrade Notice ==
+= 1.1.0 =

+Added some fronted and backend options.
+Corrected spelling and deleted some unneded code.

 = 1.0 =
 Plugin release.

 == TODO ==

-Add font size and face frontend customization.
-Add background image backend option.
-Option to selectively display the "head" menu instead of uncomenting it.
 Prepare code for translation.
 Clean a bit the code.
+Add background image backend option.

 == Directories explanation ==
 * styleselector: contains subdirectories, license, readme and unistall files.